-A student that fails only one module may be allowed to write a second examination opportunity in this specific module at the end of the year.
-A maximum of 50% can be achieved for this module.
-Should students fail more than one module, the student will not be provided with a second examination opportunity and the end of the year, but will however be required to repeat these modules in the next academic year.
+A student that fails two modules may be allowed to write a second examination opportunity in these specific modules at the end of the year.
+A maximum of 50% can be achieved for these modules.
+Should students fail more than two modules, the student will not be provided with a second examination opportunity at the end of the year but will however be required to repeat these modules in the next academic year.